Carreras Tobacco Company: Craven A

 Soon after the end of the 1914-18 War, the market resumed its normal competitiveness.
-Baron, in order to compete, in 1921 launched a brand with the slogan "Will Not Affect Your Throat."
+Baron launched a brand in 1921 with the slogan "Will Not Affect Your Throat".
 This was the first-ever machine-made cork-tipped cigarette, selling under the brand name of Craven A, again using the name of the Earl of Craven whose family remain close friends of the Rothmans International Group of companies.
 After the success of Craven A, various cork tipped brands were launched to compete by Imperial Tobacco Company and other tobacco houses.

-At the same time, the competition was moving in on the coupon business, but Carreras stayed remained popular with their coupon brand Black Cat.
+At the same time, the competition was moving in on the coupon business but Carreras stayed remained popular with their coupon brand Black Cat.

 Black Cat

 Black Cat is now a cigarette brand sold around the world named after a real black domestic cat.
 The cat spent hours curled up asleep in the window of Don José’s Wardour Street shop, well before the turn of the 20th century.
 Because the cat became such a familiar sight to the passers-by, the shop began to be known as the “black cat shop”.
 Don José decided to adopt the cat as part of the company's image and in 1886 it became the first trademark to be registered by Carreras.
 Eventually, the cat became an integral part of the design of the Black Cat pack where it appeared in a white circle surrounded by a black border above the initials “JJC” (Don José Joaquin Carreras).

 The Black Cat cigarette was introduced in 1904 as one of the first machine-made cigarettes manufactured in Britain.
 The cat was used in some of the earliest cigarette promotions, including the Black Cat stamp album which was issued free to smokers.
 Stamps were available inside the cigarette packs and £325 in prizes was offered for the most completed albums.
 The first item to be given away inside Black Cat cigarette packets was the Black Cat Library of Short Stories which appeared in 1909.
 This was a series of forty adventure stories with titles ranging from “A Fight with the Spaniards”, to “The Gunpowder Plot”, “Who Was the Man in the Iron Mask?” and “The Revenge”.
 In 1910 Black Cat began full-scale coupon trading, offering gifts such as pipe fillers and other smokers' requisites.
 One of the most ambitious promotions took place on 18 October 1913 - designated by the company as “Black Cat Day”.
 Advertised extensively in the national press, Black Cat salesmen could give a golden half-sovereign to anyone they approached in the street who could prove they were in possession of a Black Cat pack.